Taro Logo

 break

-# Check if first col has zero
+# Check if the first column contains any zeros

 for i in range(m):